DylanP400/terminal-dice-pp3/README.md

 * It would be great to provide users with the ability to create their own accounts and save their names and scores.
 This feature can personalize the gaming experience, as players can keep track of their progress and compete against other players' high scores.
 Additionally, having a user account system can encourage players to return to the game and improve their scores over time.

-* Game Variations By adding different variations of craps, such as Simplified Craps or High Point Craps, players can experience different rule sets and strategies, which can keep the game fresh and engaging over multiple play sessions.
+* Game variations by adding different variations of craps, such as Simplified Craps or High Point Craps, players can experience different rule sets and strategies, which can keep the game fresh and engaging over multiple play sessions.

 * I think it would be a good idea to include a betting system in the game, so players can decide how much money to bet on each roll.
 This will add more excitement to the game and make it more replayable, as players can try different betting strategies to see which one works best.